Hildegard Burjan: Life

 On Pentecost in 1933, she suffered a severe and painful renal inflammation.
 Burjan died on 11 June 1933.
 The ailing woman murmured on her deathbed: "how beautiful it will be to go to rest in God!" and then kissed a Crucifix and spoke her final words: "Dear Savior - make all men lovable so that You might love them.
 Enrich them with Yourself alone!"
 The order that she founded received diocesan approval in 1936 and then papal approval from Pope John XXIII in 1960.
 Her remains were later moved in 2005.

 Beatification

-The official start to the cause came on 7 January 1982 under Pope John Paul II, after the Congregation for the Causes of Saints issued the official "nihil obstat" to it.
-The cognitional process was also held from 1982 until 1983, and the C.C.S. later validated both causes on 24 May 1985 before receiving the Positio dossier over a decade later in 1999.

-The board of theologians voiced their assent to the cause on 24 March 2006 as did the C.C.S. on 6 March 2007.
-Pope Benedict XVI confirmed that Burjan had lived a life of heroic virtue and named her as Venerable on 6 July 2007.
-The process for a miracle needed for beatification spanned from 30 January 2001 to 12 March 2001 in the place it occurred in, and it received C.C.S. validation on 22 February 2002.
-The medical board met on 15 March 2007 but did not come up with a conclusive verdict so met once again on 10 December 2009 and approved it; theologians followed on 25 January 2008 as did the C.C.S. on 7 June 2011.
-The pope approved this miracle on 27 June 2011 and delegated Cardinal Angelo Amato to preside over the beatification in Vienna in his name on 29 January 2012.

-The current postulator for this cause is Dr. Andrea Ambrosi.
+The official start to the cause came on 7 January 1982 under Pope John Paul II, after the Congregation for the Causes of Saints issued the nihil obstat ("nothing against") to it.
+Pope Benedict XVI confirmed that Burjan had lived a life of heroic virtue and named her as venerable on 6 July 2007.
+The pope approved a miracle which was attributed to Burjan's intercession on 27 June 2011 and delegated Cardinal Angelo Amato to preside over the beatification in Vienna in his name on 29 January 2012.
+The postulator for this cause is Dr. Andrea Ambrosi.

-On 11 June 2015 a memorial was revealed and blessed at a special Mass held at Saint Stephen's Cathedral.
-Suffragan bishop (Weihbischof) Helmut Krätzl and arch bishop (Erzbischof) Peter Zurbriggen were present for the blessing.
+On 11 June 2015 a memorial was revealed and blessed at a special Mass held by Auxiliary Bishop Helmut Krätzl and Archbishop Peter Zurbriggen at Saint Stephen's Cathedral.